-Humanity Road (HR) has a mission of "to educate the public before, during and after disasters on how to survive, sustain and reunite with loved ones."
-HR generally activates in the initial hours after a disaster, providing immediate information triage and categorization for later analysis.
+Humanity Road (HR) has a mission of "to educate the public before, during and after disasters on how to survive, sustain and reunite with loved ones."21 HR generally activates in the initial hours after a disaster, providing immediate information triage and categorization for later analysis.
 HR has also deployed field teams to provide direct aid.

-The Standby Volunteer Task Force (SBTF) has a mission "to provide live mapping support to humanitarian, human right, and media organizations."
-It offers a range of services organized by specialty and managed by seasoned volunteer coordinators.
-It has an activation protocol that usually will deploy after the initial 48 hours of a disaster and last up to 3 weeks into the response operation.
+The Standby Volunteer Task Force (SBTF) has a mission "to provide live mapping support to humanitarian, human right, and media organizations."22 It offers a range of services organized by specialty and managed by seasoned volunteer coordinators.
+It has an activation protocol that can deploy in the initial hours of a disaster and last up to 3 weeks into the response operation.